DDriggs00/mavlinkinterface/docs/active/cameraTilt.md

 # cameraTilt( angle, speed \<optional>, absolute \<optional>, execMode \<optional> )

-Tilts the camera by the angle specified.
+This function tilts the camera by the angle specified.
 Range is +/- 90 degrees.

 ## Parameters